jncraton/elementary-computer-science-cpsc1030/readme.md

 Course Objectives
 -----------------

-Core Concepts
+### Core Concepts

-1. Data and Information (DI);
+1. Data and Information (DI)
-2. Computing Devices and Systems (CD);
+2. Computing Devices and Systems (CD)
-3. Programs and Algorithms (PA);
+3. Programs and Algorithms (PA)
-4. Networking and the Internet (NI); and
+4. Networking and the Internet (NI)
 5. Impact and Culture (IC);

-Core Practices
+### Core Practices

-1. Fostering an inclusive computing culture;
+1. Fostering an inclusive computing culture
-2. Collaborating around computing;
+2. Collaborating around computing
-3. Recognizing and defining computational problems;
+3. Recognizing and defining computational problems
-4. Developing and using abstractions;
+4. Developing and using abstractions
-5. Creating computational artifacts;
+5. Creating computational artifacts
-6. Testing and refining computational artifacts; and
+6. Testing and refining computational artifacts
-7. Communicating about computing.
+7. Communicating about computing

 Course Overview
 ---------------